stakater/Reloader/README.md

 kubectl apply -f https://raw.githubusercontent.com/stakater/Reloader/master/deployments/kubernetes/reloader.yaml
 ```

+By default Reloader gets deployed in `default` namespace and watches changes `secrets` and `configmaps` in all namespaces.

 ### Helm Charts

 Alternatively if you have configured helm on your cluster, you can add reloader to helm from our public chart repository and deploy it via helm using below mentioned commands